Prosocial behavior: Situational and individual factors

 Prosocial behavior is mediated by both situational and individual factors.

 Situational factors

 One of the most common situation factors is the occurrence of the bystander effect.
 The bystander effect is the phenomenon that an individual's likelihood of helping decreases when passive bystanders are present in a critical situation.
 For example, when someone drops a stack of papers on a crowded sidewalk, most people are likely to continue passing him/her by.
 This example can be extended to even more urgent situations, such as a car crash or natural disaster.
+Bystanders are less likely to intervene as group size increases when surrounded by strangers, but they become more likely to help when accompanied by friends.

 The decision model of bystander intervention noted that whether or not an individual gives aid in a situation depends upon their analysis of the situation.
 An individual will consider whether or not the situation requires their assistance, if the assistance is the responsibility of the individual, and how to help.